Mingalexchen/wordle449_project3/README.md

 0. Prepare your own litefs, and copy it to bin folder.
    Litefs is not provided in bin folder of this tar.

+Note: if you use code downloaded from this repo, you need to add
+      mount & data directory manually.
+To avoid this, use the tar provided in this repo.

 1. Copy the nginx configuration file to sites-enabled by running: